By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions: Mastering Safe Temperature Handling

-6. Avoid cross-contamination: Use separate cutting boards and utensils for raw and cooked foods, keeping surfaces sanitized.
+6. Avoid cross-contamination: Use separate boards and sanitize surfaces after raw protein handling.

-7. Keep cold foods cold: Maintain refrigeration below 40°F (4°C) until serving, using coolers during transport.
+7. Keep cold foods cold: Hold at or below 40°F in a refrigerator or insulated cooler during transport.

 Tips for Success: Smart Cooking and Cooling Strategies